Access to Early Learning

 For more information or to refer please contact the Access to Early Learning Facilitator

 AEL program flyer(PDF, 157KB)

 What is Access to Early Learning?

-Access to Early Learning (AEL) is a high-intensity program funded by the Department of Education and Training (DET) and is delivered by an experienced AEL Facilitator over a 12-month period.
+Access to Early Learning (AEL) is an early intervention program for three-year-old children from families with complex needs.
+It aims to make sure that three-year-old children that meet AEL eligibility criteria get the full benefits of attending a quality kindergarten program.
+The program funded by the Department of Education (DE) and is delivered by an experienced AEL Facilitator over a 12-month period.

-The program supports families experiencing vulnerability to participate in Early Start Kindergarten (ESK) and build confidence in their parenting.
+The program supports families experiencing vulnerability to offer opportunity for their children to participate in quality Kindergarten programs and build confidence in their parenting.

 There is a capacity of 16 families who can be supported by the AEL Facilitator.

 How can AEL support families?

 - Help children to access 15 hours per week of quality three-year-old kindergarten programs at low cost or no cost.

 - Help families to find ways to support children to attend kindergarten regularly.